smastrom/react-rating/README.md

 </details>

+### Basic

-If your app doesn't require any custom logic/state to handle the rating, you can directly pass the setter to `onChange`:
+If your app doesn't require any custom logic/state to handle the rating, just pass the setter to `onChange`:

 ```js
 function App() {